Get Started with Chatter

 That’s the icon for in-app notifications.
 The number tells you how many unread notifications you have.
 Click the bell to see notifications for where you’re mentioned, who’s commenting on your posts, and who’s posting to your groups.

-Other types of actions can also trigger notifications, like approval requests and posts to your profile wall.
+Other types of actions can also trigger notifications, such as approval requests and posts to your profile wall.
 Click an entry on your list of in-app notifications to navigate right to the discussion where the notifying event occurred.
 In-app notifications show the 20 most recent notifications received in the last 90 days.

 There are lots of other ways to be notified: email, daily and weekly digests, and Chatter filter options.
 We talk about all of them later.